davitshahnazaryan3/IPBSD/README.md

 * [ ] Same beam cross-sections along the height/no grouping for beams -> add grouping once generic opensees model is updated to account for it

-* [ ] Considerations for shear design, will be useful also in identifying inelastic rotation capacities
+* [ ] Considerations for shear design, will be useful also in identifying inelastic rotation capacities, then input ro_sh based on that for Haselton platic hinge length definition

 </a><font color=blue><div style="text-align: right">[up](#contents)